-The courses of instruction and subjects of examination are: Public Health Medicine and Epidemiology, Legal Medicine, Ophthalmology, Otolaryngology, General Practice.
+The courses of instruction and subjects of examination are: Public Health Medicine and Epidemiology, Legal Medicine, Ophthalmology, Otolaryngology, General Practice and Ethics.
 The examination is held in February with a repeat examination in the Summer.
-A College examination in Ethics will be held in the February in conjunction with the Fifth Year of Medicine Examination.
-This examination must be passed before the conferring of the MB BCh BAO degrees.

 The Fifth Year of Medicine must be passed before presenting for the Final Medical Examination, Part I, except in special circumstances and with the permission of the Faculty.